GavinPalmer1984/expertise/research-prompts/children-device-usage-research-prompt.md

 - **Idealized research**: Studies that ignore practical constraints of modern family life
 - **Moral panic perspectives**: Reactionary approaches that ignore legitimate benefits of technology
 - **Adult projection**: Assume children's device relationships mirror adult patterns and challenges
+- **Advertisement blindness**: Focus only on screen time quantity while ignoring harmful advertising content that undermines family values and character development goals
+- **Content naivety**: Assume all "educational" or "age-appropriate" content is beneficial without considering advertising and marketing exposure

 ## Integration with Moral Development
 This research should connect device usage decisions to the broader goal of helping children become good neighbors, children, students, teachers, and parents who love life, people, and all creation.
 Device policies should support rather than substitute for character development, self-control cultivation, and family relationship building.